Crisis Prevention & Intervention Teams (CPIT)

 The Crisis Prevention and Intervention Team (CPIT) is a community based outreach team with the ability to respond to and provide services in the community (e.g., homes, schools, shelters).
 CPIT serves adults, adolescents, and children who are experiencing a behavioral health (mental health and/or substance use) crisis regardless of their funding source.
 CPIT offers short term crisis intervention and prevention services utilizing strength based, solution focused, culturally competent, trauma informed, and recovery oriented interventions.

-CPIT consists of a team of behavioral health professionals, including mental health professionals, chemical dependency professionals, and certified peer counselors, collaborating with the individual in crisis and their family members to develop a plan to get through the current crisis, manage future crises, and move towards recovery.
+CPIT consists of a team of behavioral health professionals, including mental health professionals and certified peer counselors, collaborating with the individual in crisis and their family members to develop a plan to get through the current crisis, manage future crises, and move towards recovery.

 Who is Eligible?